gabholli/Appointment_Scheduler/README.txt

 - On Login Screen, type appropriate credentials to login

-   - Username is: test
-   - Password is: test

 - Click Sign In button to sign into application, or click Cancel to exit

 - Upon signing in, the main screen appears with two tables.
 The top table